Chapter 10:

 Birds chirped.
 Soft sunlight filtered through the enchanted windows.
 No one was crying, biting, flying, or combusting.
 Mutsuki stepped into the classroom feeling cautiously optimistic.

-Because inside the room, the sight of Youchan handing out drinks and tiny yokai-friendly snacks took his breath away.
-She knelt gracefully, offering each child their adorable carton of juice and small packet of biscuits.
+The sight of Youchan handing out adorable carton boxes of juice and tiny yokai-friendly snacks took his breath away.
 She was also collecting some “homework” from them.

 No matter how pretty he made himself, nothing was prettier than Youchan.
 Mutsuki’s heart already decided that the second they first met.